pete6184/ETL_Flight_Traffic_Info/README.md

 #### Data Transformation Objectives:

-- Determining primary keys from the flight route data sets to the airport data sets
+- Determining primary keys from the origin flight route data sets to the airport data sets
 - Determining primary keys from the airport data sets to the country data set
 - Types of transformation using jupyter notebook included:
     - cleaning